 Jennifer Arbogast Wilson

-- Holli Hutson is the founder/director of The Mary Holliday Dance Ensemble, a modern dance ensemble that collaborates with organizations including the Hunter Museum, River City Company, Tennessee Aquarium and the Chattanooga National Water Dance Project.
+Holli Hutson is the founder/director of The Mary Holliday Dance Ensemble, a modern dance ensemble that collaborates with organizations including the Hunter Museum, River City Company, Tennessee Aquarium and the Chattanooga National Water Dance Project.
 Choreography credits include the Chattanooga Theatre Centre Summer Academy, Covenant College, UTC Opera Workshop, ReCreate Arts Café and Family Theater Workshop.
-Holli is an alum of the Professional Actor Training Program and performed in That Other Woman’s Child this past spring at Chattanooga State.
-Holli is the recipient of the Lin Wright Professional Teaching Grant from the American Alliance for Theater and Education.
-She is participating in the Holmberg Arts Leadership Institute with ArtsBuild and has attended Kennedy Center Workshops.
+Holli is an alum of the Professional Actor Training Program and performed in That Other Woman’s Child at Chattanooga State.
+She is the recipient of the Lin Wright Professional Teaching Grant from the American Alliance for Theater and Education.
+She participated in the Holmberg Arts Leadership Institute with ArtsBuild and has attended Kennedy Center Workshops.
 She holds a MA in Theater Education and is certified in K-12 Dance and Theater.